aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/move-scripts.md

 # Move Scripts

 This tutorial explains how to write and execute a Move script.
-You can use Move scripts to execute an arbitrary piece of code as the transaction payload.
+You can use Move scripts to execute a series of commands across published Move module interfaces.

 ## Example use case